nushell/rfcs/text/0004-type-deduction.md

 cmd $a1 $a2
 ```
 This situation is quite complex.
 For $a1 one can infer that it has to be of type FilePath, FileSize, Block or Int.
 The correct deduction for $a2 depends on the type of $a1.
 For example: If $a1 is Int, $a2 must also be Int.
+Variables may occur later on in the AST and the later usages might limit the possibilities of how the variables are used as positional arguments.
+Therefore deducing this situation has to be revisited after visiting the whole AST.
-This RFC proposes to insert a deduction for $a2 with 2 things.
+If at a later point of time this situation didn't decay to a simpler situation (e.G. $a2 is later on used as a Block, making this as a situation from above 'Variable in ambiguous position'), this RFC proposes to insert a deduction for $a2 with 2 things.
  - First: Possible types (same as for other inferences too)
  - Second: A function restricting the possible types
 Such a function can be built by thinking about the cmd signature as a regular expression.
 One has to built a state machine matching a signature as given by the commands signature.
 After giving the state machine/function $a1 as its first input, the expected inputs of all states in which the state machine is, will be the set of accepted types for $a2.